Improved Approximation Algorithms for Capacitated Vehicle Routing with Fixed Capacity

-Next, we show that by using Lemma~\ref{LPUITP} and two initial Hamiltonian cycles, we can get the desired ratio by doing a trade-off.
-It follows the ideas in Section~\ref{sec-split-initial}.
-We use two initial Hamiltonian cycles $H$ and $H_{CS}$ on $V\cup\{v_0\}$ as the input to run the LP-UITP algorithm, where $H$ is an arbitrary $\alpha$-approximate solution to metric TSP and $H_{CS}$ is the cycle obtained by the Christofides-Serdyukov algorithm.
-We choose the better one.
-Note that we do not consider the mod-$k$-cycle packing used in Section~\ref{sec-split-initial} since for unsplittable $k$-CVRP algorithms based on cycle packings will become complicated to analyze (as we see in Section~\ref{Sec-Unsplit-34}).
+Next, we show that by using Lemma~\ref{LPUITP} and two initial Hamiltonian cycles, we can obtain the desired approximation ratio by doing a trade-off.

+Our algorithms follows the ideas in Section~\ref{sec-split-initial}.
+We use two initial Hamiltonian cycles $H$ and $H_{CS}$ on $V\cup\{v_0\}$ to run LP-UITP and return the better found solution, where $H$ is an $\alpha$-approximate Hamiltonian cycle and $H_{CS}$ is the Hamiltonian cycle obtained by the Christofides-Serdyukov algorithm.
+Note that we do not consider the mod-$k$-cycle cover used in Section~\ref{sec-split-initial} since for unsplittable $k$-CVRP, the algorithms based on cycle covers become complicated to analyze (as we have shown in Section~\ref{Sec-Unsplit-34}).

-The following theorem shows the ratio of the algorithm.
+The following theorem shows the approximation ratio of our algorithm.